 Finally, we close with a preview of the major economic and earnings events for the week ahead, plus our featured sector.

-Notes from the Trading Desk: Round-Number Roadblocks in Focus
+Notes from the Trading Desk: The Wait-and-See Game Continues

 By Todd Salamone, Senior VP of Research